Yelp/dockersh/README.md

  * We just run an interactive shell in the root of the container, but if you 'docker attach' to it, then detach, the container goes away.
  * Finish up config settings
    * Fix getpwnam so that we can interpolate the user's shell from /etc/shells (if used in ForceCommand mode!)
-   * Add config merging (so user can override global)
    * Add global user config lock out settings
  * Decent test cases
  * Make the darwin nsenter version less crazy